 This class of drugs is frequently used for short-term management of anxiety and as an add on treatment, in treatment resistant anxiety disorders.They are not recommended as a treatment for Post Traumatic Stress Disorder.
 Benzodiazepines (alprazolam, clonazepam, diazepam, and lorazepam) are highly effective in promoting relaxation and reducing muscular tension and other physical symptoms of anxiety.
 Long-term use may require increased doses to achieve the same effect, which may lead to problems related to tolerance and dependence.

 Concerns about long-term use of the benzodiazepines led many doctors to favor tricyclic antidepressants (amitriptyline, imipramine, and nortriptyline).
 Although effective in the treatment of some anxiety disorders(but not Social Anxiety Disorder), they can cause significant side effects, including orthostatic hypotension (drop in blood pressure on standing), constipation, urinary retention, dry mouth, and blurry vision.

 Contact your physician if you experience side effects, even if you are not sure a symptom is caused by a medication.
 Do not stop taking a medication without consulting with the prescribing physician; abrupt discontinuation may cause other health risks.

 Medications will work only if they are taken according the explicit instructions of your physician, but they may not resolve all symptoms of an anxiety disorder.

 Clinical trials have shown that low doses of ketamine, a FDA approved anesthetic drug, can lift depression in hours, or even minutes.
-This rapid antidepressant effect is much faster than the most commonly used antidepressant medications available today; they often take weeks to take effect.
-Also, the antidepressant effects of a single dose of ketamine can last for a week or longer.
-But it also has properties that make it a potential drug of abuse, which limits its usefulness as a depression medication.
-Currently this treatment is reserved for treatment resistant depression and is considered an experimental treatment.
+This rapid antidepressant effect is much faster than the most commonly used antidepressant medications available today, which often take several weeks or longer to work.
+For some individuals, the antidepressant effects of a single dose of ketamine can last for a week or longer.
+But ketamine also has properties that make it a potential drug of abuse, and it is a Scheduled drug by the Food and Drug Administration.
+Currently this treatment is generally reserved for treatment-resistant depression, anxiety, and PTSD, and is considered an experimental treatment.
 Clinical trials in treatment-resistant depression have also supported the efficacy of an intranasal spray variant of ketamine called esketamine, which is in late-stage testing for FDA approval.

 - Read more about ketamine and depression in this Washington Post article.